grosser/validates_exclusion_of_html/README.markdown

 Simple filtering for html as validation.
-There are better more complete solutions out there, but this is simple/painless.
+There are more complete and complex solutions out there, but this is simple/painless.

     class Movie < ActiveRecord::Base
       validates_exclusion_of_html :title, :producer